kunukn/react-collapse/README.md

 # Supported React versions

-React version 16.3+
+- React version 16.3+ : use Collapse version 1
+- React version 16.8+ : use Collapse version 2+

-# Used React life-cycles
+# Used React 16.3 life-cycles

 - render // uses the style states to invoke CSS transition
 - componentDidMount // initial expanded or collapsed state
 - getDerivedStateFromProps // detect if isOpen props has changed and apply a new collapse state
 - componentDidUpdate // update style states from the four possible collapse states

+# Used React 16.8 life-cycles

+- render
+- useState
+- useEffect

 # Design goals